 Which IT degree program is best for the future?

 Cyber security, cloud engineering, app development, machine learning, data science and software development are all among the fastest growing areas in IT.
-So, when you’re exploring university courses, we recommend checking whether they cover any of these areas.
+So, when you’re exploring IT courses, it can be worth checking whether they cover any of these areas.

 How hard is an Information Technology degree?